tyoshino/origin-wide-cors/README.md

 ## Plan

 - Start with just allowing for announcing that the origin understands CORS and therefore it's safe to omit preflight
+  - shouldn't be simply extended to HTTPS from HTTP
 - Extend it to enable announcing capability in more fine-grained form and detailed parameters

+## Idea 1

+- On the initial cross-origin non-simple request to an origin X from origin Y

+- On the initial request to a

 ## Alternatives